AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 We adapted the base architectures to the classification problem by quantizing the regression outputs.
 So we introduced 50 class buckets for each regression output.
 The models were trained using a cross entropy loss.

 The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredients.
 The resulting layer has four regression outputs with 100 binary outputs for predicting the 100 top ingredients.
 The used loss combines a smooth L1 loss for the regression outputs and a binary cross entropy loss for the top ingredients.
-To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor $\gamma$ depending on the used dataset. $$ \text{loss} = \text{L1} + \gamma \text{BCE} $$
+To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor $\gamma$ depending on the used dataset. $$ \text{loss} = \text{L1} + \gamma \cdot \text{BCE} $$

 As there are no reference papers working with similar approaches or similar data, the results could not directly be compared to other studies.
 Hence, a simple baseline was implemented to get evidence that our models actually learn and that they are better than random guessing.